-The time required to generate and analyze trace data is proportional to the number of references in the trace [Smi77].
+The time required to generate and analyze trace data is proportional to the number of references in the trace1.
 Since realistic program traces can be quite lengthy, a trace is often only collected from a portion of the program's execution.
-However, it has been shown that the cache performance can vary greatly in different portions of a program's execution [BKW90].
+However, it has been shown that the cache performance can vary greatly in different portions of a program's execution2.
 Cache performance measurements obtained when unrealistic input data is used to shorten the length of the trace would also be of questionable value.

-Many recently designed machines either have separate instruction and data caches or forego using a cache for data references and attempt to minimize data references only by using registers.
+Most recently designed machines store instructions in a separate cache from data.
 There are many advantages to having an instruction-only cache.
 Most machines do not allow modification of instructions during the execution of a program.
 By only allowing read accesses to a cache, the design of an instruction cache is simplified.
 Also, instruction references typically have higher locality than data references.
 By using separate caches, the designers of a system can offer different configurations for each cache which may improve the overall performance.
 Since the type of reference, instruction or data, issued to the memory system is known by the CPU, there can be separate ports for instructions and data.
 Thus, the bandwidth between cache memory and the CPU can be improved.

-Since instruction caches have become more common, there has been much recent work that attempts to reorganize the code of programs to improve the instruction cache performance [HwC89, McF89, PeH90].
+Since instruction caches have become more common, there has been much recent work that attempts to reorganize the code of programs to improve the instruction cache performance 3-5.
 In fact, most compiler optimizations can affect instruction cache performance since the optimizations can change the order and number of instructions that are executed by a program.
 Since these optimizations can affect different portions of a program's execution, the effect of a compiler optimization on instruction cache performance can only be accurately evaluated if the complete trace of instruction addresses from the program's execution is used.